 To work, drugs need to get from where you take them to where they start to work.
 They need a route to get there and a waste-removal system to get rid of them afterwards.

 The route of administration

 There are various ways medications are taken - by mouth, by injection (into the vein, muscle, or just under the skin), or by suppository (into the bottom).
 AEDs are usually taken orally (by mouth), and in the form of tablets, capsules, liquids and syrups.

 Once swallowed, AEDs go into the stomach.
 Digestive juices in the stomach help to break down food and, in this case, the tablets containing the medication.

-Once the medication is absorbed it is bioavailable, which means that it is in a state where it can act and do the job it is supposed to.
+Once the medication is absorbed it can act and do the job it is supposed to.

 Once in the bloodstream, AEDs are carried to the site of action: in this case, the brain.